AdobeDocs/asset-compute.en/help/understand-extensibility.md

 ---
-title: Considerations when creating and using [!DNL Asset Compute Service] custom worker.
+title: Understand about extending [!DNL Asset Compute Service].
-description: Considerations when creating and using [!DNL Asset Compute Service] custom worker.
+description: When and how to extend the [!DNL Asset Compute Service] functionality to do custom asset processing.
 ---

 # Introduction to extensibility {#introduction-to-extensibilty}